 Here are some coffees that highlight this delightful flavor combo with various balances of those two flavors.

 Our May Act 4 All Coffee is a blend of coffees from Cauca in Colombia and Huehuetenango in Guatemala, both regions that often produce super-balanced coffees on their own.
-This one marries milk chocolate notes with sweet citrus that tasts like tangerine.
+This citrus coffee marries milk chocolate notes with sweet citrus that tasts like tangerine.

 $2 from every Act for All Coffee sold benefits Food 4 Farmers.